Skip to main content

 If you’re getting Telnyx to sign your business calls, you can sit back & relax, we’ve taken care of everything for you.
 As a carrier, we have been approved by the STI-PA to participate in the SHAKEN/ STIR framework and are fully SHAKEN/STIR compliant.

 Today, Telnyx is authenticates every outbound call with a valid U.S. Caller ID that originates on the Telnyx platform and is abiding by the attestation levels listed above.
-We are also passing on SHAKEN/STIR headers of customers who have their own authorization toKENs along the PSTN.
+We are also passing on SHAKEN/STIR headers of customers who have their authorization toKENs along the PSTN.
 Inbound calls with A attestation and a valid token will now have the 'verstat' parameter added to P-Asserted-Identity headers.

 How to increase attestation

-Customers who would like to receive an A attestation should consider porting their numbers over to the Telnyx portal.
+Customers who would like to receive an A attestation should consider porting their numbers over using the Telnyx portal.
 With Fastport, customers can port their numbers to Telnyx in just a few clicks while maintaining complete control and transparency throughout the porting process.

 Can I sign my own calls?